 2010 Broadway and Hollywood actor Jill Clayburgh, an Oscar nominee for An Unmarried Woman, whose short spell of film superstardom as a 1970s symbol of female liberation was framed on either side by several prominent stage turns, dies at age 66.
 Her theatre credits included the original Broadway productions of The Sudden & Accidental Re-Education of Horse Johnson, The Rothschilds, Pippin, Jumpers, and A Naked Girl on the Appian Way.

 2012 The New York City premiere of Samuel D. Hunter's The Whale, a harrowing character study of the roots of dysfunction in the life of a morbidly-obese 600-pound man, opens Off-Broadway at Playwrights Horizons' Peter Jay Sharp Theater.
 Shuler Hensley stars as Charlie, the mentally vibrant but emotionally (and mostly couch-bound) lost soul.

-2015 On Your Feet!, the musical based on the lives of Gloria and Emilio Estefan, opens on Broadway at the Marquis Theatre.
-Ana Villafañe and Josh Segarra star.
+2015 On Your Feet!, the musical based on the lives of Gloria and Emilio Estefan, opens on Broadway at the Marquis Theatre, where it runs for 746 performances.
+Ana Villafañe and Josh Segarra star as Gloria and Emilio.